THIS IS A STORY OF GOD’S LOVE CHASE AFTER THE BROKEN, REJECTED, CAST OFF AND FORLORN.

 for all the world's problems! ...and, I had a new beginning.

 The Word says, "His arm

 is not short that He cannot save".
 "Unless a man be born again he cannot see the kingdom of God" John 3:3

-He had demonstrated to me "For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish, but have everlasting life.
+He had opened my eyes, and demonstrated to me "For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish, but have everlasting life.
 17 for God did not send His son into the world to condemn the world, but that the world through Him might be saved" John 3:16-17.

 I felt I had an answer for the whole world couldn't wait to share with my dad!
 However, my hero didn't understand my experience and thought I should see a counselor.

 I'd actually, just met "The Greatest Counselor" and "Prince of Peace" the world has ever known, the One whose love supersedes all, for Jesus had found me at my